-For the Dough: Bring 1⁄2 cup of water to boil.
+For the Dough: Bring 1/2 cup of water to boil.
 In a bowl, add wheat starch, tapioca flour/starch, and salt.
 Mix the dry ingredients together.
-Add the oil and the boiling water.
-With a spatula, mix until a loose dough is form.
-Turn the dough out onto a table and knead until a smooth ball is formed.
+Add oil and boiling water.
+With a spatula, mix until a loose dough is formed.
+Turn dough out onto a table and knead until a smooth ball is formed.
 Wrap tightly in plastic wrap and set aside at room temperature.

 After 30 minutes in the refrigerator, drain and rinse shrimp under cold running water, then pat dry with paper towels.
 Chop shrimp into 4 to 5 pieces and place in a bowl.
 Add minced fatback, minced ginger, minced garlic, Shaoxing wine, salt, sugar, ground white pepper, oil, and cornstarch.
 Mix well and set aside in the refrigerator.

 Cut the dough in half.
 Wrap half of the dough in plastic wrap to prevent drying and set aside.
 Roll the other half into a long rope.
 Cut the dough into 12 portions, about 1/4 ounce each.
 Using a small rolling pin on a lightly floured surface, roll each portion of dough into a circle about 2 inches in diameter.
 Continue with the rest of the portions and the other half of the dough, covering the finished wrappers in plastic wrap as you work.
 Cover the wrappers with plastic wrap until ready to fill.

 To fill the wrappers, place 3 to 4 pieces of shrimp with the fatback in the middle of one wrapper.
 To form pleated dumplings, follow the instructions in this post.
 Alternatively, fold one side of the wrapper onto the other side forming a half moon.